- Hurricane Sandy wreaked havoc on millions of people as it made landfall Monday

 - There are ways you can help from wherever you are

-Join in the cleanup -- Team Rubicon has dispatched veteran field teams to start working right away, and Samaritan's Purse is organizing volunteers of all skill levels to help rebuild in the weeks and months to come.
-For more volunteer opportunities visit Recovers.org or learn how to register in your area.
+Join in the cleanup -- Team Rubicon has dispatched veteran field teams to start working right away, and Samaritan's Purse is looking for volunteers to help rebuild after the storm passes.

 Help outside the U.S. -- Hurricane Sandy took a deadly toll on the Caribbean before it hit the United States.
-Church World Service, Operation USA, International Medical Corps and the International Rescue Committee are helping people affected by Sandy in Haiti and Cuba.
-Church World Service and Operation USA are also providing aid to the East Coast.
+Operation USA and the International Medical Corps are helping people affected by Sandy in Haiti and Cuba.
+Operation USA is also providing aid to the East Coast.

-If you are planning to give to an organization in the wake of any disaster, verify that it is legitimate.
-Charity evaluators like Guidestar and Charity Navigator are good ways to check that the group you are donating to is established and your funds will go where you intend.
+If you are planning to give to a nonprofit in the wake of any disaster, verify that it is legitimate.
+Charity evaluators like Guidestar and Charity Navigator are good ways to check that the organization you're donating to is established and your funds will go where you intend.